-A notifiable occurrence means an accident or incident associated with railway operations and are categorised as follows:
+A notifiable occurrence means an accident or incident associated with railway operations - either Category A or B or other prescribed incident.

-Written reports of Category A and B notifiable occurrences must be submitted within 72 hours of the occurrence via the ONRSR Portal.
+Written reports of Category A and B notifiable occurrences are also required and must be submitted within 72 hours of the occurrence via the ONRSR Portal.
 Refer to the Reporting Requirements for Notifiable Occurrences for guidance on what information should be included in the report.